laosb/CropImage/Sources/CropImage/Documentation.docc/Documentation.md

 A simple SwiftUI view where user can move and resize an image to a pre-defined size.

-Supports iOS 14.0 and above, or macOS Ventura 13.0 and above.
+Supports iOS 14.0 and above, visionOS 1.0 and above or macOS Ventura 13.0 and above.

-- Supports both iOS and macOS
+- Supports iOS, visionOS and macOS
 - Use `ImageRenderer` to render the cropped image, when possible
 - Very lightweight
 - (Optionally) bring your own crop UI